Ninja-Vikash/JavaScript-BrainStorming/README.md

 let i = 1
 do {
     console.log(i*3);
-    // Declare an afterthought to avoid infinte loop
-} while (i<=10);
+    // Declare an afterthought to avoid infinite loop } while (i<=10);
 ```
 #### Usage of for-in loop